johnmmcgee/mtasa-docker/README.md

   - Effortless switching between different server configs, i.e. `mtaserver.dev.conf` file for development and `mtaserver.prod.conf` for the live server
   - All of that is configurable via [environment variables](#environment-variables)
   - Custom native modules can still be installed easily if needed (native modules will be deprecated in MTA 1.6, so they will be around for a while)
-  - Full access to the server console input and output, even if the server was started in the background (re-attaching to the console works fine, no `screen` or anything like that is involved - it's all docker)
+  - Full access to the server console input and output, even if the server was started in the background (re-attaching to the console works fine, no `screen` or anything like that is involved - it's all podman)
   - Simple directory structure on the root level (`/`) inside the image which makes them easier to find and mount
   - Ready for fastdl setups (hosting client files over external HTTP servers)
   - Fully prepared for running as a non-root user